swami84/music_genre_classification/readme.md

 ### Data Wrangling

 - Indie, Blues, Alternative, 80s, British genres were removed
-- hardcore and metal genres were combined together as metal
+- Hardcore and Metal genres were combined together as metal
-- hip-hop and rap genres were combined together as hip-hop
+- Hip-Hop and Rap genres were combined together as hip-hop
-- rock and punk genres were combined together as rock
+- Rock and Punk genres were combined together as rock

 ### Feature Engineering

-Music genres have distinct signatures that can be often seen in their frequency response spectra.
-This frequency response is then converted into a non-linear scale  which is fed as the input to the deep learning models used in this work.
+Songs of different genres have distinct signatures that can be often seen in their frequency response spectra.
+This frequency response is then converted into a non-linear scale known as Mel Spectrogram  which is fed as the input to the deep learning models used in this work.
 Below we can see how the Mel spectrogram is different for songs in different genres .

 Mel Spectrogram